 And never, under any circumstances, miss an opportunity to sell yourself.
 Even if a penguin walks into the room!

-Here's the full list of Glassdoor's 25 outrageous interview questions for 2013:
+Here's the full list of Glassdoor's 25 outrageous interview questions:

 "If you were to get rid of one state in the U.S., which would it be and why ?" - Asked at Forrester Research, research associate candidate.